causes galls on the beech tree branches

 - Not Threatened

-The beech strawberry is a parasite, causing cancerous galls on the branches of its host.
-The fungus stimulates the tree to produce abnormal growth, creating a woody lump that can persist for years.
+It is not a fruit.
+Cyttaria gunnii is a strange and specialised fungus.
+It grows only on living beech trees.
+A parasite that looks like a fruit.
+The beech strawberry causes cancerous galls on the branches of its host.
+The fungus stimulates the tree to produce abnormal growth.
+Creating a woody lump that can persist for years.
 Inside the gall, the fungus's mycelium lives protected from the elements.
 A fungus that builds its own fortress.

 The life cycle of the beech strawberry is tightly linked to its host.
-The spores infect new beech trees through wounds in the bark, often where branches have broken.
-The fungus then waits, sometimes for years, before producing fruiting bodies.
+The spores infect new beech trees through wounds in the bark.
+Often where branches have broken.
+The fungus then waits.
+Sometimes for years.
+Before producing fruiting bodies.
 The timing is synchronised with the spring rains.

 To find beech strawberry, look for living beech trees in native forests.
 The beech forest is damp.
 The gall is woody and lumpy on the branch.
-The golden golfballs emerge in spring, bright yellow against the grey bark.
+The golden golfballs emerge in spring.
+Bright yellow against the grey bark.
 They are edible.
 They taste like strawberry.
 The fungus does not know it is delicious.
+It just wants to spread its spores.